 Please Don’t Feed the Deer

 Deer are a natural and abundant species in many Alabama State Parks.
 Wildlife viewing is one of the most popular recreation opportunities available to park visitors, and we would like to ensure the enjoyment of this activity for generations to come.
-Please help keep our deer herds healthy for future generations by enjoying wildlife from a distance and not feeding them.

 Why is feeding deer a problem?